sebastianluna-dev/sebastianluna/IMPROVEMENTS.md

 Backlog of the project's technical debt and improvements.
 Every entry carries an **area**, a **priority** (low · medium · high) and a guide on how to approach it.

-> Last review: 2025-12-08.
+> Last review: 2025-12-10.
 What is still open is at the top; what is already resolved is left
 > noted with what was done, so it is not reopened.

 ---

-## HIGH priority

-### 1. Confirm the domains of Reto MD and Cuarteto Fratres — [Content]

-Both still have `url: null` in `constants/projects.const.ts`, so their cards print «Dominio por confirmar» and show no «Visitar el sitio» button.
-Once the public URLs are confirmed, set them: the domain line, the button and the browser frame's address bar all follow from that one field.

-Vallarta WKND is done: it points at `https://vallartawknd.vercel.app`.
-If it later moves to a domain of its own, this is the only place to change.

 ## LOW priority

-### 2. Language negotiation only on the first visit — [i18n]
+### 1. Language negotiation only on the first visit — [i18n]

 `proxy.ts` runs next-intl's middleware with `localePrefix: "as-needed"`: a request with no prefix is negotiated against `Accept-Language` and the choice is remembered in a cookie.
 So a visitor